SCALER:Synthetic Scalable Adaptive Learning Environment for Reasoning: Experiments

 \section{Experiments}

 SCALER addresses two key challenges: (i) providing a synthesis pipeline that systematically generates environments with infinite data generation capabilities, and (ii) developing a multi-environment training framework, which enables sustaining model improvement through adaptive learning across diverse environments.
-To valid the efficiency of our approach, experiments are organized around three research questions~(RQs): \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item RQ1: How does SCALER compare with dataset-based training baselines under comparable training budgets? \item RQ2: How does performance vary as the number of environments increases? \item RQ3: Are all components of SCALER Necessary for their gains? \end{itemize}
+To validate the efficiency of our approach, experiments are organized around four research questions~(RQs): \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item RQ1: How does SCALER compare with RL training baselines under comparable training budgets? \item RQ2: How does performance vary as the number of environments increases? \item RQ3: Are all components of SCALER necessary for their gains? \item RQ4: How sensitive is SCALER to hyperparameters? \end{itemize}